Presidency of Ram Nath Kovind: Presidential election of 2017

 Kovind won the election, getting roughly two-thirds of the electoral college vote.
 He defeated the Indian National Congress (Congress) nominee and former speaker of Lok Sabha, Meira Kumar.
 He was the first leader from Rashtriya Swayamsevak Sangh to occupy the office of president of India.

 Meira Kumar's vote share was the second-highest for a losing candidate; Neelam Sanjiva Reddy's vote share in the 1969 Presidential elections was the highest ever.
 The National Democratic Alliance (NDA) coalition share was around 25,000 electoral votes, but they expected other small parties MLA's and MP's to vote for their candidate.
-Kovind was the second dalit candidate to be elected president, the first being K. R. Narayanan.